 Deep Condition Your Strands

 Depending on how comfortable you are taking care of your own hair, you can trim your ends yourself or visit your stylist.
 Your strands have been pretty well-protected while in extensions, so hopefully, you haven't suffered any undue damage.
-In most cases, you'll only need a simple "dusting," where the smallest amount is clipped to clean up the ends.
+In most cases, you'll only need a simple "dusting", where the smallest amount is clipped to clean up the ends.

 Let Your Hair Rest

 As tempting as it might be to retouch your new growth or put in another set of extensions right away, don't.
-Your scalp and hair need time (anywhere from a couple weeks to a month) to rest.
+Your scalp and hair need time (anywhere from a couple of weeks to a month) to rest.
 When you wear a weave, a small amount of stress is placed on the scalp from the extra weight of the extension hair, and your scalp needs time to recover.
 It's important to find a style or styles you can rock for the next couple of weeks that don't rely on chemicals or added hair.
 This ensures a healthy scalp and hairline; without a healthy hairline, wearing hair additions becomes much more difficult over time.